Questions and answers on monetary policy strategy

 An independent monetary policy that is geared towards the objective of price stability fundamentally requires flexible exchange rates.
 This does not mean, however, that the SNB disregards exchange rate developments.
 In a small open economy such as Switzerland's, with a currency seen as a safe haven in times of uncertainty, changes in the exchange rate have a significant impact on inflation and the economy.
 Together with the interest rate level, the exchange rate determines the monetary conditions.
 If the SNB adjusts interest rates or intervenes in the foreign exchange market, this has an impact on the exchange rate.

-In connection with its quarterly monetary policy assessments, the SNB publishes a conditional inflation forecast covering a three-year period - the second element of its monetary policy strategy.
+In connection with its quarterly monetary policy assessments, the SNB publishes a conditional inflation forecast covering a three-year period.
 This forecast serves as the main indicator for the upcoming monetary policy decision, when the SNB determines whether to tighten monetary policy, relax it or leave it unchanged.
 Furthermore, the conditional inflation forecast provides valuable guidance for the general public and is therefore a key element of the SNB's external communication.

 The SNB's inflation forecast is based on the assumption that the SNB policy rate communicated at the time of publication will remain unchanged over the next three years.
 This conditional forecast shows how the SNB expects consumer prices to move in the event that the SNB policy rate does not change.
 For this reason, the SNB's conditional inflation forecast cannot be compared with forecasts by banks or research institutions, which, as a rule, factor anticipated policy rate development - i.e. the SNB's reaction to economic and price movements - into their forecast calculations.